FourierNets enable the design of highly non-local optical encoders for computational imaging: Discussion

 \section{Discussion}

-\textbf{Summary} We have presented FourierNets for decoding from highly non-local optical encodings.
-We have demonstrated that FourierNets enable end-to-end optimization of non-local optical encodings where UNets fail for simulated 3D snapshot microscopy, and also that FourierNets beat state-of-the-art decoders for lensless photography.
-FourierNets provide fast amortized inference and reconstruction times many orders of magnitude faster than traditional iterative reconstruction algorithms \cite{Monakhova_Yurtsever_Kuo_Antipa_Yanny_Waller_2019} and higher quality reconstructions due to effective learning of sample structural priors.
-Generally, our global kernel architecture using Fourier convolutions could be applied to other problems where global integration of features is necessary (though we have focused on computational microscopy and photography where such global mixing of information dominates).
+\textbf{Summary} We have presented the FourierNet architecture as a deep network based decoder for computational imaging with highly non-local optical encoders.
+We demonstrated the superiority of FourierNets for lensless photography on the DiffuserCam dataset, and also for the end-to-end optimization of highly non-local optical encodings (where UNets fail) for 3D snapshot microscopy.
+FourierNets are many orders of magnitude faster than traditional iterative reconstruction algorithms \cite{Monakhova_Yurtsever_Kuo_Antipa_Yanny_Waller_2019} and generate higher quality reconstructions by learning image priors.
+Generally, our global Fourier-domain convolution architecture could be applicable to other problems where global integration of features is necessary, though we have focused on computational imaging applications where physics-based optical encoders induce global mixing of information.
+Our work solves two important computational problems preventing E2E optimization of large highly non-local optical encoders: the computational complexity of simulating large non-local encoders, and the effective decoding from such encoders.
+Our contributions are primarily computational, however we also demonstrate the potential for implementing 3D snapshot microscopy with an E2E optimized non-local optical encoder using an SLM-based programmable microscope.
+And in simulation, we demonstrate the potential for ROI-specific optimization of optical encoders for 3D snapshot microscopy, which can be efficiently implemented in a programmable microscope.